Bedtime Alone With More Than One: A Solo Parent’s Survival Routine

 WhyThe chart nags, not you

-Bath, pyjamas, teeth, two books, lights — laid out as pictures your child moves through themselves.
+Bath, pyjamas, teeth, two books, lights, all laid out as pictures your child moves through themselves.
 Older kids love bossing the chart, and “what’s next on your chart?” lands far better than the fortieth verbal reminder.

 Check price on Amazon